Pinterest has become underrated as a platform for photographers to promote their work. There’s a lot of focus on Instagram marketing right now.

 Tailwind is a Pinterest scheduling tool.
 It’s the only one actually approved by Pinterest.
 Using Tailwind will make a massive difference to driving traffic and growing your audience.

-With Tailwind, you can sit down once a week to schedule your pins.
+With Tailwind, you can sit down once a week to schedule your pins instead of worrying about pinning every day.
 Then they’ll automatically upload throughout the week at optimal times set by the app.
 You can also customize your own schedule.

 Tailwind also offers powerful tools that analyze your pins and boards, as well as your profile.
 The Pin Inspector allows you to see which pins are getting the most engagement.
 And you can reschedule them right from the interface.